 The product development, raw material source, production line, production delivery schedule, and feedback system are key points of the supply chain process.
 The feedback system is given equal importance for many reasons such as to improve productivity, efficiency, and quality improvement.

 The supply chain is mostly conceived wrongly as procurement of inventory items and logistical aspects of product delivery.
-This concept must be rationalized and correctly to avoid loss of product value and high inventory costs of any business.
+This concept must be rationalized correctly to avoid loss of product value and high inventory costs for any business.

 Management Processes Involved in Supply Chain Management

 The scope of the supply chain process ranges the whole supply chain from raw material to finished products.
 A few of the core processes of the supply chain management system are; supply chain planning, production planning, and material requirement planning.

 The supply chain planning process involves two major business approaches known as sales and operations plans and integrated business planning.
 Forecasting sales demand is important to implement the approaches by gathering, discussing, and reconciling the demand data for effective production planning.